Clash Logo Tutorial Center

 Setup Clash in 5 Minutes – Visual Guide for All Platforms

-From installation to intelligent split tunneling, we\'ll walk you through all Clash configurations.
-Supports Windows, macOS, Android, iOS, and Linux.
-Easy for even absolute beginners.
+From installation to intelligent split tunneling, we'll walk you through all Clash configurations.
+Supports Windows, macOS, Android, iOS, Linux, and Mihomo Core / CLI server deployment.
+Easy for beginners and advanced users alike.

-Configure in 5 Minutes · 5 Platforms Covered · Beginner Friendly · Continuously Updated
+Configure in 5 Minutes · 6 Platforms Covered · Includes CLI Guide · Continuously Updated

 Complete Clash Setup in Three Steps